Everton aiming for Europe after ‘perfect start’ to the season, says France star Digne | Goal.com

 Digne has flourished in the Premier League, where the opportunity to play regular football has been one he has eagerly grasped.

-“I have been playing at a consistent level for long time.
+“I have been playing at a consistent level for a long time.
 The stats show that.
-I don’t take as many set pieces, as I have been used to here, but aside from that - well, it’s more or less the same for me.
+I don’t take as many set-pieces as I have been used to here, but aside from that - well, it’s more or less the same for me.
 I try to give my best every time.

 “I love to give an assist.
 I am a defender, and defending is number one - but attacking with crossing, passing and shooting is a part of the role as a left-back in the modern game and in Premier League.
 I am happy, when my cross or my key pass turns into a goal, and I enjoy the good attacking stats.